EnterpriseDB/edb-terraform/README.md

 Once the infrastructure file has been created we can to proceed with cloud resources creation:

+  1. We can attempt to setup a compatable version of Terraform.
+    This directory will be inside of ~/.edb-terraform/bin Logs can be found inside of ~/.edb-terraform/logs
+    ```shell
+    $ edb-terraform setup
+    ```
-  1. A new Terraform *project* must be created with the help of the `edb-terraform` script.
+  2. A new Terraform *project* must be created with the help of the `edb-terraform` script.
 This script is in charge of creating a dedicated directory for the *project*, generating SSH keys, building Terraform configuration based on the infrastructure file, copying Terraform modules